All the Way to Reno (You're Gonna Be a Star): Background

+Release

+In 2023, Mike Mills named the song the best the band had released since Bill Berry left: "[It's] as good as anything we did after Bill left the band.
+All the parts work.
+Peter [Buck]'s composition is fantastic.
+The bass line is cool.
+The production is really, really good.
+It's encapsulated in that song.
+[It's] a little sad but it's also a little optimistic, like the best of Michael [Stipe]'s writing.
+It encompasses joy and tragedy.
+That song grabbed everything we were looking for."

 Music video

 The song's video was shot at Bishop Ford Central Catholic High School in the Prospect Park area of Brooklyn, New York.
 It was directed by Michael Moore and filmed by four students from the host school and other local schools: Chris, 17; Steve, 17; Andy, 18; Charlotte, 13; Roger, 18; and Juan, 17.
-In the video, Buck and Mike Mills can be seen entering the Career Guidance office with their respective instruments in hand, only to leave armed with nothing more than a dustpan and brush.
+In the video, Buck and Mike Mills can be seen entering the career guidance office with their respective instruments in hand, only to leave armed with nothing more than a dustpan and brush.
 Bertis Downs makes an appearance as the school's announcer, only to have his microphone commandeered by Michael Stipe.

 The video was included with the iTunes Store bonus music videos released along with Part Lies, Part Heart, Part Truth, Part Garbage 1982–2011, the band's swan song and career-spanning compilation.
 The song was not, however, included on the compilation itself.